One1Bit/ACTAM-Project/README.md

 - by Xinmeng Luan, Maksim Ste, Jian Zhou, 07-02-2023

-This is an interface for music theory and piano beginners.
+This is an interface for piano beginners.
 It is divided into two parts: learning and practice.
 It helps you get familiar with the piano keyboard, learn notes,